-The ASP.NET Core Blazor MultiSelect Dropdown is a quick replacement for the HTML select tag for selecting multiple values.
+The Blazor MultiSelect Dropdown is a quick replacement for the HTML select tag for selecting multiple values.
 HTML MultiSelect Dropdown is a textbox component that allows the user to type or select multiple values from a list of predefined options.
 It has several out-of-the-box features such as data binding, filtering, grouping, tagging with custom values, and checkbox mode.

 Selected items are displayed as a chip (box) type in the MultiSelect input box.

 The selected items are displayed with a delimiter character in the MultiSelect input box.